OPTML-Group/Diffusion-MU-Attack/README.md

 create safety-driven unlearning methods to counteract these challenges, doubts remain about their capabilities.
 To bridge this uncertainty, we propose an evaluation framework built upon adversarial attacks (also referred to as adversarial prompts), in order to discern the trustworthiness of these safety-driven unlearned DMs.
-Specifically, our research explores the (worst-case) robustness of un- learned DMs in eradicating unwanted concepts, styles, and objects, assessed by the generation of adversarial prompts.
-We develop a novel adversarial learning approach called UnlearnDiff that leverages the inherent classification capabilities of DMs to streamline the generation of adversarial prompts, making it as simple for DMs as it is for image classification attacks.
-This technique stream- lines the creation of adversarial prompts, making the process as intuitive for generative modeling as it is for image classification assaults.
+Specifically, our research explores the <strong>(worst-case) robustness of unlearned DMs</strong> in eradicating unwanted concepts, styles, and objects, assessed by the generation of adversarial prompts. <strong>We develop a novel adversarial learning approach called UnlearnDiff that leverages the inherent classification capabilities of DMs to streamline the generation of adversarial prompts, making it as simple for DMs as it is for image classification attacks.</strong> This technique streamlines the creation of adversarial prompts, making the process as intuitive for generative modeling as it is for image classification assaults.
 Through comprehensive benchmarking, we assess the unlearning robustness of five prevalent unlearned DMs across multiple tasks.
-Our results underscore the effec- tiveness and efficiency of UnlearnDiff when compared to state-of-the-art adversarial prompting methods
+Our results underscore the effectiveness and efficiency of UnlearnDiff when compared to state-of-the-art adversarial prompting methods

 <br>